NickR818/pc_site/README.md

 # pc_site
-Sample website utilizing grids created using HTML5 and CSS
+Sample website utilizing grids and block elements created using HTML5 and CSS